fire55empire/MyTracker/README.md

 ## Features

 - ✅ **Single Active Goal**: Focus on one goal at a time
+- 📋 **Goal Templates**: Choose from 10+ pre-made goal templates or create your own
 - ⏰ **Time Windows**: Define specific time windows for each day
 - 📊 **Progress Tracking**: Visual progress bar showing completion percentage
-- 🔔 **Smart Notifications**: Humorous reminders for missed windows and praise for completed ones
+- 🔔 **Exact Notifications**: Precise AlarmManager-based reminders for missed windows
 - 🚫 **No Editing**: Simple, straightforward goal creation without complexity
 - 🗑️ **Easy Cancellation**: Delete goal and all history with one action
 - 🔄 **Boot Persistence**: Notifications reschedule after device reboot